Swaraj-Singh-30/Full-month-streak-/README.md

 ### Progress

 - Right now on DAY 03, getting started with JavaScript.
 Will be making some awesome projects with it soon.
-- Thinking watch a video on JS
+- Thinking to watch a video on JS

+## AIM 🎯

+- Make projects with JS
+- Make a lot of CSS ART
+- Try SCSS
+- Finish with learning  React ⚛
+- Make projects with TypeScript